kflansburg/kflansburg.github.io/content/posts/ordered-stateful-streaming/selecting-a-framework.md

 - Kafka Streams was clearly the most tightly coupled with the Kafka API contract.
 As we will see in future posts, it may have been a better option despite its limitations because of how much I was depending on this behavior.
-- I pretty much ignored Spark's older DStreams API.
-I do not think that it would have been a better choice, because it does not support the `Dataset` API, appears to have weaker end-to-end guarantees, and no longer appears to be the main focus of development.
-It does, however, have its own stateful transformation support, introduced in Spark 1.6, and appears to support much more granular control of parallelism when consuming Kafka partitions.
 - Samza has reached `1.0`, but the project has not addressed many of my concerns.
 I believe that their vision for stream processing is very focused, which is not a bad thing, but may be incompatible with my needs.